brielle-young/bird-species-distribution-modeling-with-location-information/README.md

 ---

 ## Documentation
-Complete documentation, including API details, is available in the `docs/` folder.
+Complete documentation, including API details, is available in the 'user-guide-and-api-reference' file.
 Key sections include:
 - **User Guide:** Step-by-step instructions for data preparation, training, and evaluation.
 - **API Reference:** Functions and modules used in the project.